-Is there really a risk if you go to an online chat room like Omegle?
+Is there a risk if you go to an online chat room like Omegle?
+Is Omegle Safe?
 Discover the dangers of the popular online chat room Omegle so it wouldn’t ruin your life by taking heed of these tips.

 It wasn’t long before the hay day of chat rooms ended, as social media sites eclipsed their future.
 However, with sites like Omegle, chatting with strangers is coming back into popularity sometimes with dangerous results.

 What Is Omegle?

 Launched in 2009, by (then) 18-year-old Leif K. Brooks of Vermont, Omegle began as anonymous text chatting.
 It soon introduced video “conferencing” (a.k.a. “video chat”) features.